What is Service of Process for an LLC?

 $49 + State Fees

 Headquartered in Houston, Texas, Incfile has been helping entrepreneurs since 2004.
 They have established a reputation for providing high-quality services for a lower cost than competitors such as LegalZoom and Rocket Lawyer.

-If you form an LLC with Incfile, they offer a free year of registered agent services.
-As part of the service, Incfile will scan all documents to your online account and physically mail you important legal documents.
+If you form an LLC with Incfile, they offer a free year of services.
+As part of the service, Incfile will scan all documents for business entities to an online account and physically mail you important legal documents.

 Incfile's expanded menu of extra options is particularly suited for entrepreneurs who desire additional features like banking offers, business contract templates, business website offers, and other physical items such as a corporate seal.